PLangHQ/plang/Documentation/Identity.md

 - select preferences from userSettings where Identity=%Identity%
 - call !CustomizeContent %preferences%
 ```

 ### What is `%MyIdentity%`

-While %Identity% is used for the incoming message, the `%MyIdentity%` is your own identity on you device.
+The `%MyIdentity%` variable is your go-to for viewing your system’s identity.
+Unlike `%Identity%`, which reflects the identity of the computer or person sending you a message or request, `%MyIdentity%` specifically represents your computer’s identity.
+In short, if you need to know what identity your system will share during a request, you’ll refer to `%MyIdentity%`.

 ```plang
 Start
 - write out 'My identity is %MyIdentity%'
 ```

-This identity will be sent with every Http request you do, any file access outside of the app scope and any message sent.
+This identity is automatically included in every HTTP request, any file access outside your app’s scope, and every message you send.

 ### C# - Advanced Programming